-Erika Pigliapoco and Alessandro Bogliolo University of Urbino Urbino, Italy 61029 Email: {erika.pigliapoco, alessandro.bogliolo}@uniurb.it
+2NeuNet Cultural Association, Urbino, Italy 61029

+Email: {alessandro.bogliolo, erika.pigliapoco}@uniurb.it

-Abstract-The exponential growth of Internet traffic is generating revenues which are not fairly distributed among all the actors involved in the value chain.
-In spite of the increasing returns for over-the-top service providers, application developers, and device producers, network operators and content right owners are not taking advantage of Internet evolution.
+Abstract-Empyrical data show an exponential growth of IP traffic and a corresponding growth of the overall capitalization of the Internet market.
+However, the revenues generated by the Internet are not fairly distributed among all the players involved in the value chain.
+In spite of the increasing returns for over-the-top service providers, application developers, device producers, network operators, and content right owners are not taking advantage of Internet evolution.
 Analysts forecast that in a few years this imbalance will cause the congestion of the network without any motivation for new investments on it, thus ultimately bringing the Internet to collapse.
 On the other hand, if properly distributed, the value generated by Internet traffic would be sufficient to sustain innovation and growth.
-This paper analyses the bottlenecks in the value chain induced by the access-based business models currently adopted by operators.
-Net neutrality and market law are the pillars which sustain an alternative service-based model granting to the network the degrees of freedom necessary to overcome its own bottlenecks without the need for external enforcement.
+This paper demonstrates with mathematical arguments that a fair distribution of the operating incomes across the value chain would maximize the development rate.
+Furthermore, it analyses the bottlenecks in the value chain induced by the access-based business models currently adopted by operators and often enforced by regulatory authorities.
+Net neutrality and market law are the pillars of an alternative service-based model which could be adopted to grant to the network the degrees of freedom necessary to overcome its own bottlenecks while reducing the need for policy enforcement.

-Keywords-Internet value chain; Economic equilibrium; Development; Sustainability; Business model
+Keywords-Internet value chain; Growth; Fairness; Sustainability; Neutral Access Networks

-I. INTRODUCTION
+I. Introduction

-Global mobile data traffic is expected to increase 26 times in 5 years, reaching 6.3 exabytes per month in 2015 [1].
-As for fixed Internet traffic, the annual growth in 2014 is expected to be greater than the overall volume in 2009 [2].
-These figures are not accidental, but they give evidence of the exponential growth of IP traffic, which is the result of many concomitant causes: the ever increasing pervasiveness of the Internet, users' addiction to network connectivity, the progressive shift of usage patterns towards bandwidth intensive services, the significant improvements in the usability of interfaces, the ubiquitous availability of connected devices, the increasing share of consumer traffic, and the convergence of popular services (voice, TV, video on demand) over IP networks [3].
+The exponential growth of IP traffic is not occasional.
+Rather, it is the result of many concomitant causes: the ever increasing pervasiveness of the Internet, users' addiction to network connectivity, the progressive shift of usage patterns towards bandwidth intensive services, the significant improvements in the usability of interfaces, the ubiquitous availability of connected devices, the increasing share of consumer traffic, and the convergence of popular services (voice, TV, video on demand) over IP networks [5].
+Global mobile data traffic is expected to increase 26 times in 5 years, reaching 6.3 exabytes per month in 2015 [6], while in 2014 the annual growth of fixed Internet traffic is expected to become greater than the overall volume in 2009 [7].